 Top 10 hints to get your playing to the next level

 Along your guitar journey I believe there are certain critical points that every guitar player needs to tackle.
 These are concepts that will get your playing to the next level.
 I have taught thousands of students privately and online and I see common areas where students can have holes in their playing that need filling.

 So to help players get through this I have assembled a list of what I believe are the Top Ten Hints to get your playing to the next level.
-And along with these hints I also included links to 7 free lessons that

 Take care and remember to keep putting those guitars in your hands everyday....even if it is just for 5 or 10 minutes - that alone makes a big difference.

 Take care and rock on!

 TOP TEN TIPS TO GET YOUR PLAYING TO THE NEXT LEVEL:

 There are certain principles that every guitar player should consider tackling to help evolve their playing to the next level.
 Some concepts and techniques are harder than others, and take quite a bit of work to master.
 However, in the end you will be glad you took the extra time to learn the principles outlined below, as they will make you a better guitarist and a better musician.
 Go slowly at first and don’t overwhelm yourself.
 These are processes that take time, remember that your playing is an evolution.
 Take stock in your playing and see if you are deficient in one or more of these areas and then really work hard on getting each up to speed.
 Keep honing your skills, refining your art, and stay positive!

 TIP 1: Use what you learn in lessons as templates – not isolated individual events